arthurchevalley/arthurchevalley/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning everything possible related to tech and focusing on developing tools for a more sustainable world!
+- ⚡ Fun fact: I equally love High-tech-geeky stuff and contemporary art!

 <!--
 **arthurchevalley/arthurchevalley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.